Step-by-Step Guide to Using the Psychology Participant Pool

 B. When interacting with participants, be polite while keeping a professional distance.

-C. HERB-approved consent forms must be used with every study.
+C. A consent process approved by HERB must be used with every study.
 Participants must receive a copy of the consent form at the beginning of the study.
 The researcher must keep a signed copy of the consent form.

 D. Respect participant confidentiality.
 Do not share information about individual behavior of participants with others.
 Keep all information about each participant in the strictest confidence.